pnchatterji/bosch-one/samples/coines/bmi270/accel/README.rst

 2. Click on Create a new Application
 3. In the template field, select bosch-one/coines/bmi270/accel
 4. Enter the desired project name and location
-5. Create a build configuration for the application for bst_ab3_nrf52840
+5. Create a build configuration for the application for bosch_app30 or bosch_app31
 6. Perform a pristine build
 7. Follow the instructions in the bosch-one/doc folder for flashing and running on the target board
 8. Launch a console application such as HTERM and connect to the target for performing the tests.